-I reviewed the website of one of my clients’ students’ new decision journey, and found prospective students often visited its website on smartphones early on and then returned later on desktop for more information.
+I reviewed the website of one of my clients’ students’ new decision journey and found prospective students often visited its website on smartphones early on and then returned later on a desktop for more information.

 So one of the first strategies I implemented along with my team was to simplify its mobile website to focus on three features: embedded video, programs offered, and a short lead form.
 The idea was to optimize the experience as it relates to smartphones and tablets.

 So if you went on their site on mobile without it being optimized, it would just be overkill.
 So we made it very simple — the videos talk about an emotional experience as it relates to the school, and the short lead form allowed students to conveniently enter an inquiry

 Research is done on your Institution

 Whether you’ve made a fantastic first impression to stand out from the multiple institution websites that students have visited at the first stage of their student journey or provided them with all the information they needed at the second stage – either way, the next thing that’s going to happen is research.

 The student is going to continue their user flow by seeing how they offer fares in all aspects in much more detail than they would have previously done.
 Aspects of your offer that will be looked might include – student life, fees, accommodation, and program structure because they’re coming that much closer to signing up so they want to leave all doubts at the door.